Polidea/PLXImageManager/README.md

 PLXImageManager * manager = [[PLXImageManager alloc] initWithProvider:provider];
 ```

 The *provider* is responsible for retrieving a image if it is not available in cache.
-The standard PLXURLImageProvider is provided as convienience.
+The standard PLXURLImageProvider is provided as convenience.
 It takes a URL and simply downloads up to 5 images at once.
-By implementing the *PLXImageManagerProvider* protocole yourself, you can adapt the manager to fit your needs.
+By implementing the *PLXImageManagerProvider* protocol yourself, you can adapt the manager to fit your needs.

 ### Requesting images
 ```objective-c